levpw/shyguybot/README.md

 Use this function to toggle settings.
 Default to be only accessible to server admins.
 ## chat bot function
 A new chat function which requires collecting data from your server, and will not be used across other servers.
 If you do not like this, you can turn it off using $manage command and turn off collect_message.
 The default setting is on.
+(cannot process languages like chinese or japanese where space is not used)

 ## 1. Installation
 Install the dependencies according to environment.yml.
 Use conda if you like.